ibm-cloud-docs/devsecops/devsecops-release-notes.md

 :   Updated gosec version to v2.22.10.

 Mend scan enhancements
-:   Mend scan now opens a non vulnerability issue in case of not finding any supported programming language.
+:   Mend scan now opens a non-vulnerability issue in case of not finding any supported programming language.

 Authentication support for ZAP UI scan
-:  A new pipeline environment variable option is provided `zap-ui-auth-user` is provided to be used for running zap scan as a specific user.
-This option is only valid only in the context of the provided `context-file` for the zap ui scan which should also contain the information of the way to authenticate the user provided in `zap-ui-auth-user`.
+:  A new pipeline environment variable option `zap-ui-auth-user` is provided to be used for running zap scan as a specific user.
+This option is only valid in the context of the provided `context-file` for the zap ui scan which should also contain the information on how to authenticate the user provided in `zap-ui-auth-user`.

 ### Updates for DevSecOps version - open-v10.55.0
 {: #devsecops-open-v10.55.0}